SantiagoJama/JavaScript-Projects/README.md

 ![How project looks like](./paletaDeColor/src/img/pic1.png)

 #### Description
-- Colores por nombres using an array and random numbers to set the background color
+- Colores por nombres is using an array and random numbers to set the background color
-- Colores HEX using a random number to set a color
+- Colores HEX is using a random number to set a color
 - Reset the value of the counter
 - It is using event listeners